 Erin Bull, Gilchrist Kids nurse – discusses “What is pediatric hospice?”.

-Marci Scher – discusses her family’s experience with Gilchrist Kids.
+Marci Scher, parent – discusses her family’s experience with Gilchrist Kids.

 Gilchrist Kids’ goal is to help children with life-limiting illnesses or conditions “live well” during their last months, weeks and days.
 And the program strives to provide loved ones with the support they need during this most difficult time.
 By providing relief from physical, emotional, social and spiritual suffering, we enhance the quality of life for seriously ill children and their families.